ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ![Zonal File shares can be accessed by multiple compute hosts within the region.](images/ZonalFile.svg "A zonal file share can be accessed by multiple hosts within the region by using the same mount target.
 Security groups provide granular access control."){: caption="Zonal file shares" caption-side="bottom"}

-Cross-zone mounting is not supported for file shares with VPC-wide access mode.
+Cross-zone mounting is not supported for file shares with [Deprecated]{: tag-deprecated} VPC-wide access mode.

 Cross-zone mounting is not applicable for regional file shares.
 For more information, see the following section.